klaxalk/light/README.md

 Light - A program to control backlights (and other hardware lights) in GNU/Linux
 ==================================================

+*Copyright (C) 2012 - 2018*
+*Author: Fredrik Haikarainen*
+*Contributor & Maintainer: Joachim Nilsson*

+This is free software, see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE

 - [Introduction](#introduction)
 - [Examples](#examples)
 - [Usage](#usage)